 Meryl Davis and Charlie White

-Team USA ice dancers Meryl Davis and Charlie White, 26, have skated together for 17 years and look so natural holding hands that most people assume they're an item—but they're not.
-[Tweet this fact!]
-“We're very upfront with our relationship and have made it very clear we're not dating, but we take it as a compliment and it doesn't bother us,” Davis, 27, says.
-“For the last 15 years we've spent just about every day together, but we're just friends and business partners, which is already complicated enough."
+Team USA ice dancers Meryl Davis and Charlie White have skated together for about two decades now and look so natural holding hands that most people assume they're an item—but they're not.
+"We're very up-front with our relationship and have made it very clear we're not dating, but we take it as a compliment and it doesn't bother us," says Davis.
+"For the last 15 years we've spent just about every day together, but we're just friends and business partners, which is already complicated enough."

 In case that wasn't enough to dispel any relationship rumors, in 2015, White married 2006 Olympic silver medalist ice dancer Tanith White, now a broadcaster for NBC Sports.
 In July 2017, Davis got engaged to former figure skater Fedor Andreev.

 Though Davis and White decided not to compete in the 2018 Winter Olympics in Pyeongchang, they're still skating shows around the world and competing on Dancing with the Stars following their epic Olympic gold medal win at the 2014 Sochi Games.

 Meagan Duhamel and Eric Radford

 This Canadian figure skating pair won a bronze at the 2018 Pyeongchang Games—but they definitely won't be celebrating in a romantic way.
 Radford came out as gay in 2014, just before the Sochi Winter Olympics: "A lot of pairs end up dating one another.
 It can become risky because your on-ice training can be affected by your off-ice relationship.
 If you have a fight at home, it makes that training difficult.
 I used to joke around that I'm the ultimate pair-boy.
 I never had to worry about developing an off-ice relationship," said Radford in an interview with